technologiestiftung/flusshygiene/sources/packages/flusshygiene-cms-spa/README.md

 # Flusshygiene CMS SPA

-A Single Page Application (SPA) for interacting with the flusshygiene-postgres-api.
+A Single Page Application (SPA) for interacting with the [technologiestiftung/flusshygiene-postgres-api](https://github.com/technologiestiftung/flusshygiene-postgres-api).
 Part of the FLusshygiene project.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Prerequisites

+- Node.js
+- Auth0 Account
+- A running instance of flusshygiene-postgres-api with postgres/postgis DB

-## prerequisites
+## Setup

 - tbd

-## Setup
+### Setup Auth0

 - tbd